swtan346/tp/docs/DeveloperGuide.md

 1. Initial launch

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.<br>
     Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+### Adding a patient

+1. Adding a patient

+   1. Prerequisites: There exist no patient with NRIC `A1234567B` in the patient records.

+   2. Test case (Valid parameters): `add n\John Smith ic\A1234567B dob\01/01/2000 ad\02/02/2020 w\a1 t\diarrhea
+      r\likes to go to the park`<br>
+      Expected: Patient successfully added into patient list.
+Details of the added patient shown in the status bar.

+   3. Test case (Missing parameter): `add n\John Smith`<br>
+   Expected: No patient is added.
+Error details shown in the status bar.

+   4. Test case (Invalid Name): `add n\ ic\A1234567B dob\01/01/2000 ad\02/02/2020 w\a1 t\diarrhea r\likes to go to the park`<br>
+      Expected: Similar to previous.

+   5. Test case (Invalid NRIC): `add n\John Smith ic\A12347B dob\01/01/2000 ad\02/02/2020 w\a1 t\diarrhea r\likes to go to the park`<br>
+      Expected: Similar to previous.

+   6. Test case (Invalid Date of Birth): `add n\John Smith ic\A1234567B dob\2000 ad\02/02/2020 w\a1 t\diarrhea r\likes to go to the park`<br>
+      Expected: Similar to previous.

+   7. Test case (Repeated Parameter): `add n\John Smith ic\A1234567B ic\A1234567B dob\01/01/2000 ad\02/02/2020 w\a1
+   t\diarrhea r\likes to go to the park`<br>
+      Expected: Similar to previous.

+### Viewing patients

+1. Viewing all patients

+   1. Prerequisites: Multiple patients in the patient list.

+   2. Test case: `list`<br>
+   Expected: List of patients is shown.

+   3. Test case: `list 181` or any command with extra characters supplied<br>
+      Expected: Similar to previous.

+2. Viewing patients by tags and ward

+    1. Prerequisites: Multiple patients in the patient list.

+    1. Test case: `list tag\diarrhea w\a1`<br>
+        Expected: List of patients is shown.

+    1. Test case: `list t\diarrhea`<br>
+       Expected: List of patients is shown.

+    1. Test case: `list w\a1`<br>
+       Expected: List of patients is shown.

+### Editing a patient

+1. Edit a person while all persons are being shown

+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.

+    1. Test case: `edit 1 n\John`<br>
+       Expected: Name of first patient is changed.
+Details of the edited patient is shown in the status bar.

+   1. Test case: `edit 1 ic\W9876543M`<br>
+      Expected: NRIC of first patient is changed.
+Details of the edited patient is shown in the status bar.

+   1. Test case: `edit 1 dob\03/03/2005`<br>
+      Expected: Date of birth of first patient is changed.
+Details of the edited patient is shown in the status bar.

+   1. Test case: `edit 1 ad\05/05/2021`<br>
+      Expected: Admission date of first patient is changed.
+Details of the edited patient is shown in the status bar.

+   1. Test case: `edit 1 t\flu r\afraid of darkness`<br>
+      Expected: tag and remark of first patient is changed.
+Details of the edited patient is shown in the status bar.

+    1. Test case(invalid name): `edit n\ `<br>
+       Expected: Patient name is not changed.
+Error details shown in the status message.

+### Finding a patient

+1. Finding a patient by name

+    1. Prerequisites: There exist only 1 patient `John Smith` in the patient records.

+    1. Test case: `find n\John Smith`<br>
+       Expected: `John Smith` is shown.

+    1. Test case: `find n\john`<br>
+       Expected: Similar to previous.

+    1. Test case: `find n\Smith`<br>
+       Expected: Similar to previous.

+   1. Test case: `find n\j`<br>
+      Expected: No patient is shown.

+   1. Test case: `find n\`<br>
+      Expected: Similar to previous.

+2. Finding a patient by NRIC

+    1. Prerequisites: There exist a patient with the NRIC `A1234567B` in the patient records.

+    1. Test case: `find ic\A1234567`<br>
+       Expected: The patient with the NRIC `A1234567B` is shown.

+    1. Test case: `find ic\a1234567b`<br>
+       Expected: Similar to previous.

+    1. Test case: `find n\Smith`<br>
+       Expected: Similar to previous.

+    1. Test case: `find ic\`<br>
+       Expected: No patient is shown.

 ### Deleting a person